We are a community of students whose goal is to learn about and take care of the land and waters we live and play in.

 We frequently participate in work parties hosted by other local organizations like Whatcom Land Trust, NSEA, the City of Bellingham, and others.
 Being part of the community at large means club members meet others in the community who share similar passions, thus creating new connections.

 An ongoing bi-weekly speaker series hosted by the club on WWU Campus.
 We invite professionals in restoration and land stewardship to share their knowledge and lessons they have learned.
+JOIN US

 We aspire to work with neighborhood stewardship groups around Bellingham to build community and establish a repertoire with those who can support the club.
 This work also enables students to help make Bellingham Neighborhoods a more welcoming place to native fauna and insects.